-Twenty years ago, Sempra Energy was formed as a merger of two century-old utilities – Pacific Enterprises and Enova Corporation, the former parent companies of Southern California Gas Co. and San Diego Gas & Electric.
+In 1998, Sempra Energy was formed as a merger of two century-old utilities: Pacific Enterprises and Enova Corporation, the former parent companies of Southern California Gas Co. and San Diego Gas & Electric.
 Over the past two decades, Sempra Energy has grown into a diversified, global energy infrastructure company.
 Since its formation, the company has been successful in developing a balanced portfolio of businesses comprised of top-tier utilities and long-term-contracted energy infrastructure assets.

-Sempra Energy has nearly quadrupled its global market value since 1998, contributing more than $260 million to charitable causes and continuing to find innovative ways to best serve over 40 million consumers worldwide.
+Sempra Energy has contributed more than $260 million to charitable causes and continues to find innovative ways to best serve more than 35 million consumers worldwide.

 Sempra Energy completed its $9.45 billion acquisition of Energy Future Holdings Corp., including EFH's approximate 80-percent indirect ownership interest in Oncor Electric Delivery Company LLC.
 The close of the transaction created a utility holding company with the largest U.S. customer base.